xUhEngwAng/912-notes/words.md

 + the writing is on the wall
 > mean that there are clear signs that something will fail or no longer exist

-	- The writing is on the wall for the local football club: bankruptcy seems certain.s
+	- The writing is on the wall for the local football club: bankruptcy seems certain.

 + monarch
 > (n)a king or queen